Dan Bunz

-Dan Bunz (born October 7, 1955) is a former American football linebacker who played for the San Francisco 49ers and Detroit Lions of the National Football League (NFL) in an eight-year career that lasted from 1978 to 1985.
+Dan Bunz (born October 7, 1955) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) from 1978 to 1985, primarily with the San Francisco 49ers.

-Bunz played at Oakmont High School, the University of California, Riverside, and California State University, Long Beach before being drafted in the first round of the 1978 NFL Draft by the 49ers.
+Bunz played at Oakmont High School, the University of California, Riverside, and California State University, Long Beach before being drafted in the first round of the 1978 NFL draft by the 49ers.
 He had a small role in the 1979 movie North Dallas Forty.
-He has been teaching physical education at Sutter Middle School, in Sacramento, California for over 22 years.
+He taught physical education at Miwok Middle School (renamed from Sutter Middle School in 2023), in Sacramento, California for over 25 years.

 The Stop

 In Super Bowl XVI (January 24, 1982), Bunz made one of the most famous tackles in NFL history.
 On a critical 3rd-and-Goal from the 1-yard line, Cincinnati Bengals quarterback Ken Anderson passed to Charles Alexander in the right flat, but Bunz came up fast, grabbed Alexander around the waist, and hurled him backward before he could break the plane of the goal line.
 Had Bunz tackled Alexander low, his momentum certainly would have carried him into the end zone.
 Known as "The Stop", the play was followed by another stop on 4th down, slowing Cincinnati's comeback and ultimately propelling the 49ers to their first Super Bowl title.